JuanPabloZed/IR_Maker_Cpp/README.md

 ## IR MAKER FEATURES
 *To get all the features, be sure to run the app with administrator rights (if you installed the application in Program Files)*
 - Automatic output saving for fast workflow **AND** custom saving option
-- Custom the IR's length, in ms or samples
+- Selectable IR length, in ms or samples
 - Pre-ringing and tail cut option (can be disabled if you want to experiment and get the full raw output)
-- 16, 24, 32 bit PCM output options
+- 16, 24, 32 bit **PCM** output options
 - Multiple IRs rendering at once (batch rendering) : simply select the files you want to process and generate all IRs at once
-- Visual tools for a direct analysis of the IRs (waveform, spectrum, hidable if wanted, not available with batch rendering)
+- Visual tools for a direct analysis of the IRs (waveform & spectrum, hidable if wanted, not available with batch rendering)
-- Hear the raw IRs or test it through an audio file of your choice (if longer than 10sec, will be truncated at 10sec)
+- Listen to the raw IRs or test them through an audio file of your choice (if longer than 10sec, will be truncated at 10sec)

 **- SWEEP GENERATOR**
   - Custom beginning & ending frequencies (possible to make a decreasing sweep e.g. for a bass drop, but for IR making it *HAS* to be **increasing**)